The Bog: Visitor centre

 The Bog Mine Visitor Centre, the main facility for visitors to the Stiperstones, is housed in the former village school and retains its old interior design.
 It provides historical information about the past workers, mining, and present-day work to restore the landscape.
 Facilities at the centre include toilets and car parking (with facilities for the disabled including reserved parking, toilets and ramps).
 Activities include walking, with two main circular walks called Mucklewick Walk and Flenny Bank Walk and a variety of riding routes.

 Improvements to the building, made possible by a Heritage Lottery Grant, include increasing the understanding of the mine remnants, providing new interpretation within the visitor centre, and the installation of a landscape painting by a local artist of the Stiperstones.
 The centre was threatened with closure in 2009, as a new co-ordinator and more volunteering staff were needed.
 However, additional staff were found and the visitor centre is still open and running, staffed by the Bog Visitor Centre Volunteer Group.
+The building is the only one surviving in use from The Bog Village which was demolished in 1972.

-The centre contains a framed tribute to 26 men and women from The Bog and nearby Pennerley who served the armed forces in World War II, of whom two men died in the war and the last survivor, an airwoman, died in 2010.
+The centre contains a framed tribute to 26 men and women from The Bog and nearby Pennerley who served in World War II, of whom two men died in the war and the last survivor, an airwoman, died in 2010.
 Headed "Lest We Forget" and bearing photographs of each named person, it was compiled and funded by local man Clifford Evans who unveiled it in the latter year.